Graveyards, churchyards and cemeteries: spending an afternoon with the dead.Posted: August 16, 2013 | |

 ** A NEW REASON TO VISIT THE DEAD **

-The churchyard / graveyard of Frances and Little One is not nearly so crowded.
-There is space between each monument, and I can believe that most of the 621 graves there could be accurately located.
+The Minnesota churchyard / graveyard of Frances and Little One is not nearly so crowded.
+There is space between each monument, and I can believe that most of the 621 recorded burials there are accurately represented by tombstones.

 Which is a good thing.

-You see, while I was getting this post ready today, I ended up finding a new hobby.
+You see, while I was getting this post ready today, I ended up finding a new hobby, and a new reason to spend time in cemeteries.

 When you go to this site, a world of interesting graveyard-related information and activities opens up.
 At Find A Grave, you can: